 Mount St. Mary’s University recognizes that students with documented disabilities may require reasonable accommodations and appropriate academic adjustments as stated in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Current and valid documentation of disability, including functional limitations and the impact of disability on academic performance, is required.
 Students with disabilities should email the Director of Learning Services or call (301) 447-5006.

-The Director of Learning Services reviews the documentation, makes accommodation decisions and communicates with faculty regarding student needs.
+The director of Learning Services reviews the documentation, makes accommodation decisions and communicates with faculty regarding student needs.
 Students are empowered to be self-advocates and to discuss the specific nature of their disabilities and needs with their professors.
-Students who qualify may receive copies of class notes, extended time on exams, the use of Kurzweil for exams and reading assignments, and other support services.
+Students who qualify may receive accommodations such as copies of class notes, extended time on exams, the use of Kurzweil for exams and reading assignments, and other support services.
 All accommodations are based on individual needs; all files and records of contact and communication with Learning Services are confidential.
 Mount St. Mary’s is committed to providing equal educational opportunities and full participation to all qualified students.
 No qualified student with a disability shall be excluded from participation in any university program or activity, denied the benefits of any university program or activity, or otherwise subjected to discrimination with regard to any university program or activity.
-This policy is congruent with the university’s commitment to nondiscrimination for all persons regarding employment, access to facilities, student programs, activities and services.
+This policy is congruent with the University’s commitment to nondiscrimination for all persons regarding employment, access to facilities, student programs, activities and services.

 Academic Probation/Dismissal Alert

-The Associate Provost recommends that students on academic probation or dismissal alert participate in a goal planning program through Learning Services.
+The associate provost recommends that students on academic probation or dismissal alert participate in a goal planning program through Learning Services.
 Learning Services staff members will meet with and help these students to create attainable academic goals; they will also provide these students with guidance and instruction necessary for academic success.
 These services (along with all of Learning Services' resources) are provided at no additional cost to students.